johnpapa/angular-ngrx-data/docs/README.md

 Several libraries offer to _reduce_ the boilerplate.
 Some will _generate_ it for you.
 Ngrx-Data _eliminates it altogether_.

 _Ngrx-data_ stores entities by type in distinct collections in an entity cache within the ngrx state tree.
-Then, to fetch and modify entity data, it dynamically generates the corresponding ngrx actions, reducers, selectors and effects as you need them.
+To fetch and modify entity data, it dynamically generates the corresponding ngrx actions, reducers, selectors and effects as you need them.

 ## It's still _ngrx_

 This is a _library for ngrx_, not an ngrx alternative.

 Every entity has its own actions.
 Every operation takes its unique journey through the store, reducers, effects, and selectors.
 You just let _ngrx-data_ create these for you.